JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/machine_vision.md

         - One button to Respawn all objects in Gazebo and Rviz
         - An info box showing the status of the main code("start" or "stop")
     - Camera viewer
-        - Two combo boxs to choose image topics to show in below image windows
+        - Two combo boxes to choose image topics to show in below image windows
         - Two image windows to show chosen image topics

 {% include gallery id="robot_teleop" caption="Robot teleoperator GUI" %}